purpleweb/logbook/README.md

-# Booklog 🚘
+# Logbook 🚘

 ## Description

-Booklog is an app that help users to manage their vehicle history and logs.
+Logbook is an app that help users to manage their vehicle history and logs.

 ## Tests